ThomasJButler/SQL-Ball/README.md

 - **Deployment:** Designed to be deployed to Vercel with separate configuration for the backend.
 Sensitive files like `backend/.env` should be added to `.gitignore` to protect credentials.
 - **Content Project:** This project was created as part of an intensive bootcamp to master generative AI applications in software development.

+## Acknowledgements

+Thank you for the incredible datasets, this would not be possible without - https://www.football-data.co.uk/data.php

+A special thanks to the CodeCademy Mastering Generative AI for Developers Bootcamp for inspiring this project and providing the learning environment that led to its creation.
+The course and this project in particular were a big learning curve for me and really enjoyed the experience.

 ## Getting Started

 1. **Installation:**